akeelnazir/revcd/README.md

-# RCD (Review Code Daemon)
+# RCD (Review Code)

-A command-line utility built with Node.js and TypeScript.
+A command-line utility to review code changes, built with Node.js and TypeScript.

 ## Installation